Bingly2015/DebianInstallation/README.md

 # DebianInstallation(describe the installation of debian) <br>
-1.backup the important files in the old version und bookmark history in the explorer
+1. backup the important files in the old version und bookmark history in the explorer
    - pay attention to home, downloads und documents directory. export all the bookmark from the explorer(firefox, i use).
    - in firefox(bookmark-> manage bookmark)<br>
 2. Downloads the Debian Version